Francis515/Classification-of-Malaria-cell-images/README.md

 ## Feature based classification of Malaria cell images using KNN, Random Forest, SVC and DNN.

+### Packages

+Scikit-learn for KNN, Random Forest, SVC.

+Keras for DNN.

 ### Methods

 * Data reading and format transforming is implemented in Cell_image class.